ninja cpa review

 It's About To Get Real

 First things first.
-If you don't have the NINJA Study Framework, be sure to download it.
+If you don't have the NINJA Study Planner, be sure to download it.

-Downloading the NINJA CPA Review Framework is the easy part.
+Downloading the NINJA Framework is the easy part.

 It's about to get real from here on out.